ringcentral/ringcentral-api-docs/docs/ai/speaker-diarization.md

 ## Sample code

-The following example code shows how to recognize speakers from a conversation in a media file.
+The following example code shows how to detect speakers from a conversation in a media file.

 Follow the instructions on the [quick start](../quick-start#) section to setup and run your server code before running the sample code below.